 Next, we made hair ties out of the ribbon I found at the dollar store.
 I purchased 3 different colors, red, blue, and silver, and for the final color I used some white ribbon that I already had.
 We cut equal lengths of ribbon for each color and they simply tied them around an elastic hair tie.

 After they all had their hair ties finished, we put their hair in ponytails.
 Now, what party is complete without glitter?!
 That’s right, no party is complete without glitter- so we applied glitter to their faces and hair.
 Some of the girls said all the glitter was their favorite part!
 I love glitter – it’s all over my house…but that’s another story!

 Next, we took a group photo with one of the poster board signs I made and then we headed outside to teach the girls a cheer!

 Learn A Cheer:

-Also, if you don’t think your decorating skills are up to par, I know your daughter will love that you tried and she’ll still think you did a great job!
+Also, if you don’t think your decorating skills are up to par, that’s ok.
+I know she will love that you tried, and she’ll still think you did a great job!
 Just jump on Pinterest for ideas – there are lots of them and you can make really cute cupcakes that are super simple!